Show Systems and Media Coverage

 2 WAY LOUDSPEAKER SYSTEM

-System two showcases the G8 equipment table and our classic floor-standing OBX-RW3.
+System two showcased the G8 equipment table and our classic floor-standing OBX-RW3.
 A design which has evolved progressively over the past 25 years, it now features proprietary drive units throughout, a significantly improved cabinet, redesigned crossover topology, and new capacitor technology.

 The RW3 retains its 94 db/w sensitivity and exceedingly benign impedance characteristic to deliver the virtues of the original RW, but with greater scale, energy and freedom.
 The performance in both musical and sound quality terms is a major step forward for what was already a celebrated design.